schema-app/schema/README.md

 | ```responses``` | String | The questions responses for this task, provided as a stringified JSON object.
 The key is the ```id``` of the question, for example ```{ "q1": 56 , "q2": "No", "q3": "" }```. |
 | ```response_time``` | Timestamp | The timestamp when the module was completed, in the user's local time, e.g. ```2019-05-08T23:16:21+10:00```. |
 | ```alert_time``` | Timestamp | The timestamp when the module was first scheduled to appear, e.g. ```2019-05-08T23:00:21+10:00```. |

+The endpoint should return the boolean value ```true``` if data has been successfully saved - schema will continue submitting each data point to the server until it receives this acknowledgement.

 ### Distribution
 Participants can sign up to your study by scanning a QR code or entering a URL.
 Upload your JSON study protocol to a web server and distribute the link.
 We recommend using a service like [QRCode Monkey](https://www.qrcode-monkey.com/) to generate a QR code that points to your study protocol link.
 The URL can be shortened for distribution using [Bitly](https://bitly.com/).